Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-09-survival-sim.md

 ![Image](https://garbage-time.github.io/assets/images/2023-12-09-survival-sim/censor_dists.png)

-Here we can see how heavier censoring impacts the estimate sampling distributions w.r.t right and current status censoring.
+Here we can see how heavier censoring impacts the estimate sampling distributions w.r.t right and current status censoring:

+* Right Censoring: Clearly heavier censoring hampers the precision of our sampling distribution.

+* Current Status Censoring: This one is a bit trickier.
+It would seem that we would want the right censoring and left censoring to occur at approximately equal rates to gain the greatest precision in our sampling distribution, based on the results.
+Perhaps this mix garners the greatest amount of information.